ConocoPhillips Accident Attorneys

 Fatal Employee Accident in Texas Refinery (2012)

-Thirteen workers were injured in a ConocoPhillips refinery accident in Borger, Texas.
+13 workers were injured in a ConocoPhillips refinery accident in Borger, TX.
 ConocoPhillips reported a brief emission stemming from an upset at a key gasoline-making unit.
 Although the sudden steam release was not the cause of the workplace injuries, the process of evacuation is what lead to the 13 injuries—some workers had bone fractures, sprains, and other abrasions.
-It is vital for employers to train workers on proper safety procedures to prevent accidents from occurring.

 Life-Changing Injuries Caused by Rig Accidents

-It is important for every employer in the oil and gas industry to follow the specific safety regulations set by OSHA to protect workers and prevent injuries.
-Unfortunately, many employers try to save costs and as a result, they reduce employees’ safety.
+It is important for every employer to follow the specific safety regulations set by OSHA to protect workers and prevent injuries.
+Unfortunately, many employers try to save costs—and, as a result, they reduce employees’ safety.

 ConocoPhillips Rig Accident FAQ